zachgrayio/swift-tensorflow-starter/README.md

 ## The Easy Way

-Users on macOS and Linux can take advantage of the supplied run script for easy usage - no Docker required!
+Users on macOS and Linux can take advantage of the supplied run script for easy usage - no Docker expertise required!

 ### 1) Build and Run with Hot Reload enabled